avna1/Foodies-/README.md

    - To design a system able to accommodate enough amount of orders at a time.

-   - To improve the communication between the user and the system and minimize the time of ordering.
+   - To develop a system that will surely provide informative recipes that users can make

 ##  FEATURES AND FUNCTIONALITIES